aspratle/NERforGovernmentEntities-HackathonforGood/README.md

 5. Limitations:  The target was created based on finite rules that may not encompass ALL PATTERNS

 ## Model Performance on Rule Based Methodolgy
+The rule based target we created captured a large amount of person entities and based on our hard formal rules we are confident it identified clear government entities from the **name** and **extra_info** columns.
+However, it had a significant number of rows that did not match any entity, showcasing the limitation of this method.
+Further rules would need to be investigated and added in, in order to capture more of the missed values.
+We were not able to capture all patterns due to time contraints

 ## Zero Shot GLiNER LLM Model Methodology and Code:
 1. Import a foundational spacy NER model that can recognize 18 entities.
 Model Documentation[Here](https://spacy.io/models/en#en_core_web_sm)